-It may seem like a challenge to go from managing projects and teams to a technical career such as quality assurance tester.
-It truth, the change can be rather simple.
-If you have a support system in the company you work for, or if you are starting over in another, you need to prepare yourself for this transition.
-There are certain steps you can take to make it easier.
-Once you have done that your new adventure will start.
+Transitioning from managing projects and teams to a technical career like a quality assurance tester may seem challenging.
+In truth, the change can be rather simple.
+If you have a support system in the company you work for or if you are starting over in another, you need to prepare yourself for this transition.
+Certain steps can make it easier.
+Once you have done that, your new adventure will start.

 Qualifying questions